aj0strow/ruby-js/README.md

 # ruby-js

-If you're familiar with ruby, sometimes when you're working in other languages you miss it.
+If you're familiar with ruby, sometimes when working in other languages something feels missing.
 My goal with this is to implement every method of Array and go from there!

 Docs will be a long time coming... however a checklist: